MicrosoftDocs/semantic-kernel-docs/semantic-kernel/overview/index.md

 ms.service: semantic-kernel
 ---

+# Introduction to Semantic Kernel

+Semantic Kernel is a lightweight, open-source SDK that lets you easily build AI agents and integrate the latest AI models into your C#, Python, or Java codebase, enabling rapid delivery of enterprise-ready solutions.

-# Semantic Kernel: the enterprise AI SDK
+## Semantic Kernel is enterprise first

 :::row:::
    :::column span="2":::
-        Semantic Kernel is an open-source SDK that lets you easily build agents that can call your existing code.
-What makes Semantic Kernel unique is its focus on enterprise scenarios.
-As an SDK that used by Microsoft and Fortune 500 companies alike, Semantic Kernel prioritizes the specific needs of enterprise developers with features like Open Telemetry support, hooks/filters, and non-breaking version updates across all SDKs.

-        As a lightweight framework, Semantic Kernel can easily plug into your existing codebase and connect it to AI models from OpenAI, Azure OpenAI, Hugging Face, and more.
-With SDKs available in C#, Python, and Java, you can also use the same SDK across your AI researchers and enterprise app developers to quickly take prototypes and deploy them to your customers.
+      Microsoft and other Fortune 500 companies already leverage the power of Semantic Kernel because of its scalable, observable, and security enhancing capabilities like open telemetry support, non-breaking version updates, and hooks and filters.
+You’ll always be in control and that’s what makes Semantic Kernel stand out from other SDKs on the market.

+      Semantic Kernel was designed to be future proof, easily connecting your code to leverage the latest AI models.
+So as technology evolves, you’ll simply swap AI models without needing to rewrite your entire codebase.
    :::column-end:::
    :::column span="":::
     ![Intro Image](../media/Introduction-to-Semantic-Kernel.png)
    :::column-end:::
 :::row-end:::

+With version 1.0+ support across C#, Python, and Java, you’ll be supported for years to come without breaking changes.
+As AIs begin to support additional modalities like voice and video, Semantic Kernel will be able to easily support these new modalities as simple extensions to the existing chat-based APIs.

 ## Automating business processes with AI

-Today's AI models can easily generate messages and images.
-While this is helpful for building chat apps, it’s not enough to build enterprise solutions that fully automate business processes.
-To do so, you need an SDK that can combine prompts with existing APIs to perform real work in the real world.
-Semantic Kernel does just that.

-With Semantic Kernel, you can easily describe your existing code to AI models so they can invoke them to address user needs.
-Whenever an LLM asks for a function to be invoked, Semantic Kernel then does the heavy lifting of translating the model's request into an actual function call and subsequently passes the results back to the LLM.
+To fully automate business processes, Semantic Kernel combines prompts with existing APIs to get work done.
+By describing your existing code to AI models, they’ll invoke and address your needs whatever that may be.
+When an LLM asks for a function to be invoked, Semantic Kernel does the heavy lifting of translating the model's request into a function call and passes the results back to the LLM.

-## Semantic Kernel is enterprise first

-To support the needs of enterprise app developers, Semantic Kernel is designed to be scalable, observable, and safe.
-With features like Open Telemetry support, you can easily monitor your agents in production, and with hooks/filters, you can ensure that you always have control over what your agents do.
-This is different than other SDK that prioritize research and experimentation over production readiness.

-Unlike other other AI SDKs, Semantic Kernel is also _extremely_ lightweight.
-This means that you can easily integrate it into your existing codebase without layers of overly opinionated implementations of AI that will become obsolete in a few months.
-As a principle, Semantic Kernel is designed to be a thin layer that connects your code directly to AI models without getting in they way.
-As models evolve, you can easily swap them out without having to rewrite your entire codebase.

-Lastly, with version 1.0+ support across C#, Python, and Java, you can also be confident that your investment in Semantic Kernel will be supported for years to come without breaking changes.
-The Semantic Kernel team is confident in the stability of the API because it models how humans interact with each other via chat.
-As AIs begin to support additional modalities like voice and video, Semantic Kernel will be able to easily support these new modalities as simple extensions to the existing chat-based APIs.

 ## Designed for modular extensibility